Click here to listen to my over-the-top reading of my post. PS You gonna like it…

 About that the memo…

-You know, the one I missed regarding how I should be living my 50s.
 I’ve realigned my error in sound planning for a straight, linear life.
 Whether I wanted to do that or not I can’t be sure.
-But in exchange for the traditional, I trod an unusual path of life as a series of epochs.
+In exchange for the traditional, I trod an unusual path of life as a series of epochs.
 This juncture is the epoch of living with roomies-in-their-20s.
 And heck, it ain’t so awful.
-I have all pluses and none of the minuses.
-As the mother figure, I have the power to make them clean, and also, I get to cut out whenever I get sleepy, with no one moaning at me to go out with them, say, to Cosmic Bingo or something.
+I have pluses and none of the minuses.
+As the mother figure, I have the power to make them clean, and also, I get to cut out if I get sleepy, with no one moaning at me to go out with them, say, to Cosmic Bingo or something.
 When I start to fade, Spencer willingly puts the kettle on for my hot water bottle, and when it’s filled and I’ve tucked me and hot water bottle into bed, one or both of my roomies will poke their head in to say good night.